Morgan Guilavogui

-Morgan Guilavogui (born 10 March 1998) is a professional footballer who plays as a midfielder for Ligue 2 club Paris FC.
+Morgan Bono Guilavogui (born 10 March 1998) is a professional footballer who plays as a forward for Ligue 1 club Lens.
 Born in France, he plays for the Guinea national team.

 Early life

-Guilavogui was born in Ollioules, France, to Guinean father and Maroccan mother.
-His father was from Macenta, Nzérékoré Region.
+Guilavogui was born in Ollioules, France, to a Guinean father and Moroccan mother.

 Club career

 On 17 May 2020, Guilavogui signed a professional contract with Paris FC.
 He made his professional debut with the club in a 2–1 Ligue 2 win over Amiens on 12 September 2020.
+On 31 July 2021, Guilavogui scored his first league goal for the club in a 2–1 victory against Dunkerque.

+On 29 June 2023, he joined RC Lens on a four-year contract.

+On 26 July 2024, Guilavogui moved on loan to FC St. Pauli in Germany.

 International career

-Born in France, Guilavogui is of Guinean descent.
-He debuted with the Guinea national team in a 0–0 2022 FIFA World Cup qualification tie against Guinea Bissau on 12 November 2021.
+Guilavogui holds French and Guinean nationalities.
+He made his debut for the Guinea national team in a 0–0 2022 FIFA World Cup qualification tie against Guinea Bissau on 12 November 2021.

 Personal life

-Guilavogui is the brother of the French international footballer Josuha Guilavogui.
+Guilavogui is the younger brother of the French international footballer Josuha Guilavogui.